maxim-top/im.gitbook/en/reference/floo-web.md

 ## Previous preparation

-Download the corresponding SDK file, address of desktop Web version is :[floo-2.0.0.js](https://package.lanyingim.com/floo-2.0.0.js), and refer to it in code.
+1.Download the corresponding SDK file, address of desktop Web version is :[floo-3.0.0.js](https://package.lanyingim.com/floo-3.0.0.js), and refer to it in code.
+2.The RTC functionality needs to add webrtc-adapter and jquery to the dependencies of the project's package.json file.
+Then use yarn or npm to install the dependency package.

 ## Initialization